Cloud Setup

 • Stopping machines: ec2_admin.sh terminate <region> <tag>

-But starting and stopping machines is only half of the story.
-The mastercontroller also needs to know about the freshly started agent machines so it can use them for a load test. ec2_admin lists the corresponding agent machine configuration right after the machines were started.
+However, starting and stopping machines is only half the story.
+The master controller also needs to know about the freshly started agent machines to use them for a load test. ec2_admin lists the corresponding agent machine configuration right after the machines are started.
 By default, it prints this configuration to the console.
-Alternatively, the configuration can also be written to a file via the -o option.
-We recommend the latter approach since the mastercontroller can read the agent configuration directly from this file later on.
+Alternatively, the configuration can be written to a file via the -o option.
+We recommend the latter approach, as the master controller can read the agent configuration directly from this file later.

 For a fully automated load test process using AWS machines, use a sequence of commands similar to this example: